 - United States Forest Service (co-op unit)

-- United States Fish and Wildlife Services (co-op unit)
+- United States Geological Survey, Missouri Cooperative Fish and Wildlife Research Unit

 - U. S. Geological Survey-CERC